pingcap/docs-cn/tools/data-migration-troubleshooting.md

 1. Use the `stop-task` command to stop all the synchronization tasks that are currently running.
 2. Use Ansible to [stop the entire DM cluster](../tools/data-migration-deployment.md#step-10-stop-the-dm-cluster).
-3. Manually clean up the relay log directory of the dm-worker corresponding to the MySQL master whose binlog is reset.
+3. Manually clean up the relay log directory of the DM-worker corresponding to the MySQL master whose binlog is reset.

     - If the cluster is deployed using DM-Ansible, the relay log is in the `<deploy_dir>/relay_log` directory.
     - If the cluster is manually deployed using the binary, the relay log is in the directory set in the `relay-dir` parameter.